How to Catch Puget Sound Spot Shrimp

 South Sound – Marine Area 11 and 13

-In the 2019 season, Marine Area 13 was closed due to a poor test fishery result.
-There were however good numbers of shrimp in Marine Area 11.
+There are however better numbers of shrimp in Marine Area 11.
 Most of the successful shrimping in MA11 is done on the south or east side of Vashon Island.

 Checkout our more detailed page on Shrimping in Marine Area 11 for more information.